MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-app-gateway.md

 1. Select **Create**.
 This will do a validation the certificate can be obtained from the Key Vault, and that its password matches the value you stored in for the password in the Key Vault.
 If this validation step fails, review the properties of the Key Vault, ensure the certificate was entered correctly, and ensure the password was entered correctly.
 1. Once you see **Validation passed**, select **Create**.

-This will cause the WLS cluster and its front-end Application Gateway to be created.
-This process may take about 15 minutes.
+This will start the process of creating the WLS cluster and its front-end Application Gateway, which may take about 15 minutes.
 When the deployment completes, select **Go to resource group**.
 From the list of resources in the resource group, select **myAppGateway**.

 ## Validate successful deployment of WLS and App Gateway

 This section shows a technique to quickly validate the successful deployment of the WLS cluster and Application Gateway.

 If you had selected **Go to resource group** and then **myAppGateway** at the end of the preceding section, you'll be looking at overview page for the Application Gateway.
 If not, you can find this page by typing `myAppGateway` in the text box at the top of the Azure portal, and then selecting the correct one that appears.
 Be sure to select the one within the resource group you created for the WLS cluster.
+Then, complete the following steps.

 1. In the left pane of the overview page for **myAppGateway**, scroll down to the **Monitoring** section and select **Backend health**.
 1. After the **loading** message disappears, you should see a table in the middle of the screen showing the nodes of your cluster configured as nodes in the backend pool.